-Prompted by the death of their son and vestry member John Luther Polk Jr. in 1916, Dr. and Mrs. J.L.
-Polk presented a plan to construct a church, "costing not less than $25,000 or more than $30,000", to be a memorial to their three sons, John Jr., Robert Collins and Cicero Justice Polk.
+Prompted by the death of their son and vestry member John Luther Polk Jr. in 1916, Dr. and Mrs. Polk presented a plan to construct a church, "costing not less than $25,000 or more than $30,000," to be a memorial to their three sons, John Jr., Robert Collins and Cicero Justice Polk.
 At their request, the church's name was changed to incorporate the word "Memorial."

 Eight months later, supplemented by parish funds, construction began on the $50,000 church, parish building and rectory.

 At 10:00 am on June 26, 1918, The Rt.
 Rev. Granville H. Sherwood, Bishop of the Diocese of Springfield, presided at the consecration of the new church building.

 At thisRalph Adams Cram of the Boston, Massachusetts firm of Cram and Ferguson, one of the foremost church architects in the history of the United States, was the principal designer of the church and its companion buildings.
 Cram incorporated the three-fold theme of the Trinity in numerous features of the church, which includes 21 memorial stained glass windows.
 The iconography honors Emmanuel, the symbolic name of Jesus, "God With Us," and represents key events in his life.
 The church building also houses a Lady Chapel dedicated to the Virgin Mary.

 The church continued to serve the entire Champaign-Urbana community until the fall of 1927 when a second Episcopal church, Chapel of St. John the Divine at the University of Illinois, held its first services.
 Around that time as well, Emmanuel's well known Altar Guild Easter Egg program began.
 In 1964, the Harris J. Mowry, Jr. building was built and later dedicated in memory of the parish's eighth rector.
 The building currently houses the parish offices, Sunday School classrooms and serves as a meeting place for numerous community groups.